 (1) the strength and originality of the treatment,

 (2) the originality and urgency of the story,

 (3) the vision and ability of the director and

 (4) the financial feasibility of the project.

 All applications that are complete will be considered for selection.
-After a first selection round the fund will make a pre-selection.
-The filmmakers of the pre-selected projects will receive a more extensive application form, which must be completed and returned within a week.
-The pre-selection form includes among others an extensive budget, finance plan and production schedule.
-These applications will then be sent to the final selection committee, whose findings will be announced two months after the deadline.
+Within 4 to 6 weeks filmmakers will be informed if their project is pre-selected.
+The applicants of the pre-selected projects will receive a more extensive application form, which must be completed and returned within a week.
+The pre-selection form includes, among other items, an extensive budget, finance plan, and production schedule.
+These applications will then be sent to the final selection committee, whose findings will be announced within three months after the deadline.